A Metal-Free Galaxy at $z = 3.19$? Evidence of Late Population III Star Formation at Cosmic Noon: Methods and Analysis

 \subsection{Gas-phase Metallicity}

-In the rest–UV to optical spectra of the \target we detect only \lya, \ha~and \hei$\,\lambda10830$ emission; unfortunately the key Pop III tracer \heii$\,\lambda1640$ coincides with a strong OH sky line, precluding any reliable measurement of its flux.
-No metal lines, such as carbon, nitrogen or oxygen lines are currently seen.
+In the rest–UV to optical spectra of the \target we detect only \lya, \ha~and \hei$\,\lambda10830$ emission; unfortunately, the key Pop III tracer \heii$\,\lambda1640$ coincides with a strong OH sky line, precluding any reliable measurement of its flux.
+No metal lines, such as carbon, nitrogen, or oxygen lines are currently seen.

-In Figure \ref{fig:R3_Z}, we constrain the gas-phase oxygen abundance using the strong-line ratio R$_3$ = $f$(\oiii$\,\lambda$5007)/$f$(\hb).
-At such low metallicity, [\ion{N}{2}]/H$\alpha$ is typically negligible ($\lesssim$ 0.01), and thus the H$\alpha$ flux is not significantly contaminated \citep[\eg,][]{Izotov1997ApJS..108....1I}. \hb~is undetected in the low-SNR blue end of the prism spectrum.
-Under the Case~B assumption, the expected H$\beta$ flux is \( f({\mathrm{H}\beta}) = f({\mathrm{H}\alpha})/2.86 \).
-Given the noise level in the NIRSpec/prism spectrum at the corresponding wavelength, this would correspond to a signal-to-noise ratio of \( \mathrm{S/N} \approx 2.4 \), which remains consistent with the current non-detection in the NIRSpec/prism data.
-We therefore adopt the Case~B value as the intrinsic H$\beta$ flux estimate for subsequent analysis.
+In Figure \ref{fig:R3_Z}, we constrain the gas-phase oxygen abundance using the strong-line ratio R3 = $f$(\oiii$\,\lambda$5007)/$f$(\hb), which is the only available diagnostic in our data.
+Other commonly used diagnostics such as R23 = $f$([\ion{O}{2}])+$f$(\oiii)/$f$(\hb) are not constraining here due to the low signal-to-noise ratio (SNR) at the wavelength of [\ion{O}{2}]$\,\lambda3727$.
+At the low spectral resolution of the NIRSpec/prism data, H$\alpha$ may be blended with the neighboring [\ion{N}{2}] lines.
+However, at such low metallicity, [\ion{N}{2}]/H$\alpha$ is typically negligible ($\lesssim$ 0.01), and thus the H$\alpha$ flux is not significantly contaminated \citep[\eg,][]{Izotov1997ApJS..108....1I}. \hb~is undetected in the low-SNR blue end of the prism spectrum.
+Section \ref{sec:emission-lines} (also discussed in Section \ref{sec:discuss-4.1}) shows that the observed Ly$\alpha$/H$\alpha$ ratio of $13.9\pm2.5$ demonstrates that dust attenuation is negligible.
+We therefore adopt the Case~B recombination value of $f(\mathrm{H}\beta) = f(\mathrm{H}\alpha)/2.86$ as the intrinsic flux estimate.
+Given the noise level in the NIRSpec/prism spectrum at the corresponding wavelength, this would correspond to a signal-to-noise ratio of \( \mathrm{SNR} \approx 2.4 \), which remains consistent with the current non-detection in the NIRSpec/prism data.
 While \oiii\ is not significantly detected, we note a single-pixel excess at the expected wavelength.
 A forced flux measurement yields a potential flux of $(3.5 \pm 1.8) \times 10^{-19}$ erg~s$^{-1}$~cm$^{-2}$, corresponding to a $\sim$2$\sigma$ feature.
 Adopting an instrumental line width to compute the upper limit on \oiii\,$\lambda5007$, we derive a 2-$\sigma$ upper limit of $f$(\oiii$\,\lambda5007$) $< 5.6 \times 10^{-19}$ erg\,s$^{-1}$\,cm$^{-2}$, which corresponds to $R_3 < 0.89$.
 Using the extrapolation of the calibration from \citet{Sanders2024ApJ...962...24S}: